Poila Baisakh Special Menu (Bengali New Year Recipes)

 Aloo Posto is made with potatoes and served dry.
 It goes well on the side with rice or luchi.

-Aloo posto served in a bowl
+bengali aloo posto served in a bowl.

 Bengali Veg pulao